Adrija-B/flask-docker-hello-world/README.md

 # Basic Hello World app with Flask

 This repo houses my flask app for the Security Analysis Class[MSBX 5500] of 2022.
-It is a simple web-application framework, performing a few basic string manipulation.
+It is a simple web-application framework, currently performing a few basic string manipulation.

 We have included 3 main app routes, namely:
         <details>